adamancini/docker-traefikee-refarch/readme.md

 If you intend to administrate Traefik EE with `traefikeectl` on your local workstation, you may also need to adjust your UCP loadbalancer to allow traffic through the `traefikeectl` API port (default: `55055`).

+In this guide, we make the assumption that there is an A record `*.tr.domain.com` that resolves to a load balancer, distributing requests to Traefik EE data nodes.
+We assume that there is a separate A record and load balancer for UCP, such as `ucp.domain.com`.

 ### Ports

 Operating Traefik EE requires the use of certain cluster ports: